The Christmas ring

-With the adversity that accompanies rare disease, though, comes the opportunity for a sibling relationship that is exceptional.
+With the adversity that accompanies rare disease, though, comes the opportunity for an exceptional sibling relationship.
 Rare siblings have something extra special, something that deepens the sibling relationship and bonds them even more closely than most typical siblings are.
 And not only do rare siblings mature faster, but their worldviews expand in impressive ways, too.

 While in high school, the boys took a genetics class together, Erol as a sophomore and Evren as a senior.
 When the teacher assigned the students to prepare a presentation on a rare disease, Evren and Erol paired up for ASMD, although Evren more or less took over the project, which surprised Erol, who is usually the leader in any cooperative assignments.
 Erol quietly told me that he understood Evren’s assuming almost total control over the project.
 Erol intuitively knew that his brother’s rare disease was a significant facet of his brother’s identity, and Evren needed to have control over how the ASMD was shared with the class—what information to share, and what to hide.
 At that time, Erol was just fourteen, so his empathy and insight was remarkable.